Noeska/illegiblesemantics/projects/proj-2.md

 -- Gerrit

 # Heavy Metal
-I struggled to find a quintessential example of a pure, heavy metal rock logo that I could use as inspiration, because these types of logos are kinda all over the place style-wise, from rough, sketchy logos (**Skid Row**) to type-only (or type-like) logos (**Whitesnake**) that have a "Saturday-morning cartoon" feel to them (**Winger**) -- which I do not mean in a pejorative sense.
+I struggled to find a quintessential example of a pure, heavy metal rock logo that I could use as inspiration, because these types of logos are kinda all over the place style-wise, from rough, sketchy logos (**Skid Row**) to type-only (or type-like) logos (**Whitesnake**) to logos that have a "Saturday-morning cartoon" feel to them (**Winger**) -- which I do not mean in a pejorative sense.

 But I'd say generally, as opposed to other the (sub)genres that we discuss in the paper, Heavy Metal logos take their cues from **biker aesthetics** and have a **blocky feel to them**.
 They're also often **colorful in terms of hues and tinges**.